apache/tvm-rfcs/rfcs/0049-managed-jenkins-infrastructure-for-tvm.md

 ## Ownership

-We propose that the Infrastructure-as-Code repository for this system be open-sourced and that maintenance of the repository be handled by TVM committers.
-Once the system is operational, IaC operations will be launched from GitHub Actions inside new e.g. `tlcpack/ci-*` repositories.
+We propose that the Infrastructure-as-Code repository for this system be open-sourced and that maintenance of the repositories be under the same project governance and PMC; IaC operations will therefore (after the project enters production) be launched from GitHub Actions inside new e.g. `tlcpack/ci-*` repositories.
 We will create the following repositories:

 * `tlcpack/ci-packer` - Contains Packer build scripts for the AMI base images used by the executors.
 * `tlcpack/ci-terraform` - Contains Terraform infrastructure-as-code which documents how cloud services are configured.